sergicanet9/resume/src/resume.md

 :	*Senior Software Engineer*<i class="time">May 2022 - Feb 2024</i><br />
    - Build new microservices from scratch, written in Go and deployed in Kubernetes clusters.<br />
    - Scale current microservices to go live in new markets and improve code quality.<br />
-   - Act as interim Team Lead during annual leaves, unblocking engineers and ensuring the work is deliverd successfully to reach team goals.<br />
+   - Act as interim Team Lead, unblocking engineers and ensuring the work is delivered successfully to reach goals.<br />
    - Help interviewing candidates for the department.<br />
    - Coordinate a Testing & Performance Guild for the department.<br />